hamedmirzaei1/civilization/README.md

-# Civilization style hex-based strategy game
+# Civilization style hex-based game
 This was my Advanced Programming course final project (winter 2026).
-It's a 2d sandbox game which you can start exploring the hexagonal world and build some special buildings for gatering resources and creating new units. after all you will have an economical system that need to be managed.
+It's a 2d sandbox game which you can start exploring the hexagonal world and build some special buildings for gathering resources and creating new units. after all you will have an economical system that need to be managed.

 ![Screenshot](docs/screenshot_1.png)